top of page

 How do I become an Oblate?

-After your Rule has been reviewed and accepted, you will then begin the six month period of putting into practice the disciplines and principles outlined in The Oblate Rule of Life having adapted them to your particular life circumstances.
-After the six month probationary period, you may be admitted as an Oblate during a worship service at the community and presented with the distinctive Oblate Cross, which you may wear as a sign of your commitment to God and community in the monastic spirit of an oblate.
+After your Rule has been reviewed and accepted, there will be a brief period of putting into practice the principles set forth in your personal Rule, having adapted them to your particular life circumstances.
+After this initial testing period you may be admitted as an Oblate during a worship service at the CDL House of Prayer and presented with the distinctive Oblate Cross, which you may wear as a sign of your commitment to God and community in the monastic spirit of an oblate.

 What does the monastery community offer the oblate?